Adobe-CEP/Samples/PProPanel/ReadMe.md

 # Create panels for Premiere Pro

-*Last updated October 2018, current released version = Premiere Pro 13.0, also known as "Premiere Pro CC 2019".
+*Last updated April 2019, current released version = Premiere Pro 13.1, also known as "Premiere Pro 2019".*

-# Premiere Pro 13.0 : API Improvements
+# Premiere Pro 13.1 : API Improvements

-We've added many new capabilities for the 13.0 release.
+We've added many new capabilities for the 13.1 release.
 All of these are exercised in the PProPanel sample, [available on GitHub](https://github.com/Adobe-CEP/Samples/tree/master/PProPanel).

-### Get and set footage interpretation

-All aspects of Premiere Pro's footage interpretation are now available via API.
-Among other workflows, this enables panels to replace a footage reference, while preserving existing interpretation information the user may have already set.

-### Get and set sequence settings

-Previously, it was possible to clone existing sequences, and create sequences from a sequence preset.
-It is now possible to get and set each individual sequence setting, providing much more granular control over sequences.

-### Detect trackItems which are reversed, have speed adjustments, or are adjustment layers

-This important information was previously unavailable.

-### Open projectItems in the Source monitor

-This allows for sequences, multi-cam sequences, still image sequences and merged clips to be opened in the Source monitor.

-### Create sub-sequences

-Lift/extract sections of existing sequences into new ones, with control over whether or not to adopt the track mapping present in the original.

-### Close open sequences

-Close superfluous/distracting sequences.
+### Sequence change messaging

+Panels can now subscribe to be notified whenever something is added to, removed from, or changed in a sequence.

+### Identify Team Projects

+Persistently identify cloud-based Team Projects.

-### Consolidate Duplicates via API
+### Sequence work area API

-Invoke the same duplicate consolidation functionality available to users.
+Control the start, end, and enablement of the sequence work area.

+### Remove track items

+Track items can now be removed.

+### Render frames from sequences

+Render frames from sequences into buffers.

+### Control Workspaces

+Retrieve available workspaces, and set the current workspace.

 # Create panels for Premiere Pro

-Further [relevant information](https://medium.com/adobetech/how-to-create-your-first-adobe-panel-in-6-easy-steps-f8bd4ed5778) is available from the Extensibility team; these items are included here as an overview.

 ## 1. Obtain and install these